Pharmacokinetic Enhancers

 • COBI is a strong inhibitor of cytochrome P450 (CYP) 3A4 and a weak inhibitor of CYP2D6.

-Cobicistat Dosing in Patients with Hepatic Impairment
+Cobicistat Dosing in Patients With Hepatic Impairment

 • COBI does not require dose adjustment in patients with mild-to-moderate hepatic impairment.
 No data are available in patients with severe hepatic impairment.
 Dosing recommendations for medications that are coadministered with COBI should be followed.